jkomoros/boardgame/TUTORIAL.md

 moves.Base().Legal() will interpret a move that applies in a certain phase to also be legal any time delegate.CurrentPhase returns a value that is a child of that phase.

+### MoveProgressionGroup

+When you install ordered moves for a game, the default is that each MoveConfig must be matched in order for the progression to be valid (with moves that return true from AllowMultipleInProgression to match multiple times in a row).

+But sometimes you want more complex groupings.
+For example, maybe a move can apply two to three times in a row, or move A is allowed, then either move B or move C, then move D.

+For this you may use MoveProgressionGroup's, many of which are defined in `moves/groups`. `moves.AddOrderedForPhase` accepts either basic single move configs, or groups, and groups can be nested within one another to create complex progression matching logic.
+See the `moves/groups` documentation for more on how to use them.

+AllowMultipleInProgression means that the move inherently knows how to terminate its own progression; a move that is in a Repeat group without AllowMultipleInProgression doesn't know how to terminate itself when it's no longer valid and needs the help of the group it's a part of to do that calculation.

+Note that move progression groups match greedily as much as they can.
+In some cases when you have two groups that abut, where the same type of AllowMultipleInProgression moves are next to each other within different groups, the first one consumes all of them in a row, meaning the second group will never match.
+In this case you can use moves.NoOp to form a barrier.

 ### Configs